Stoners love it, but non-smokers despise it. Either way, it is one of the most recognizable scents in the world.

 This is how I store my stash:

-First, I put the weed in a little plastic bag and wrap it in an aluminum foil.
-Then I put it all in an odor resistant bag and then I put everything in a glass (mason) jar.
+First, I put the weed in a little plastic bag and then wrap that in an aluminum foil.
+Next, I put it all in an odor resistant bag and then I put the whole bundle in a glass (mason) jar.

-Once I’m done, there is no way the smell is getting out, trust me.
+Try this method and you’ll see that there is no way the smell is getting out.